p0deje/se-boxes/README.md

 ## Watir

-By default, Vagrant tries to sync your Watir sources from `../watir-webdriver` to `/watir-webdriver` directories.
+By default, Vagrant tries to sync your Watir sources from `../watir` to `/watir` directories.
 Source directory can be altered by exporting `WATIR_PATH` variable.

-## TODO

-### Ubuntu

-* Add more browsers/drivers

-### Windows 7

-* Install drivers automatically
-* Test browser version changes
-* Install different IE versions

-### Windows 10

-* Install drivers automatically